exercism/website-copy/tracks/elixir/exercises/bob/mentoring.md

 #### Style guide

-This is the first time on the track that students get to define their own functions and frequently trip over nameing conventions.
+This is the first time on the track that students get to define their own functions and frequently trip over naming conventions.

 https://github.com/christopheradams/elixir_style_guide